Bring your dog for a four legged adventure

 Dog walking guide

-We have put together a handy guide for those visiting with dogs, gives tips and advice on how to make the most of your visit and where there are bins for dog waste.
-You can download our dog walking guide and map , or pick one up from the admissions kiosk or Information Centre on your next visit.
+We have put together a handy guide for those visiting with dogs, with tips and advice on how to make the most of your visit and where there are bins for dog waste.
+You can download our dog walking guide and map, or pick one up from the Admissions Hut or Information Centre on your next visit.

 All creatures great and small

-Lyme is home to a herd of red deer and so we ask dog walkers to be vigilent when dogs are off lead, as the deer can be anywhere on the estate.
-If you are not 100% confident that your dog will return to you when called, please put them back on lead until the deer are out of sight.
+Lyme is home to a herd of red deer and so we ask dog walkers to be vigilant when dogs are off lead, as the deer can be anywhere on the estate.

 Dog walking volunteers

 Lyme has a wonderful group of Dog Walking Volunteer Rangers who are regularly out and about at Lyme.
-Keep an eye out for them as they are a great source of information, always kept up to date on cattle movement, conservation work and anything visitors may need to be aware off.
+Keep an eye out for them as they are a great source of information, always kept up to date on livestock movement, conservation work and anything visitors may need to be aware of.